Activities at Hurstwood View Care Home

 Life at Hurstwood View Care Home

-We swapped our uniforms for costumes on National Elf Day in an effort to raise funds to help people living with dementia.
+Staff at Hurstwood View Care Home in Uckfield swapped their uniforms for costumes on National Elf Day in an effort to raise funds to help people living with dementia.

 Launched by the Alzheimer’s Society and delivered direct from the North Pole, Elf Day was created to sprinkle some festive cheer on fundraising towards finding a cure for dementia.
 From stripy socks to head-to-toe elf outfits, anything goes – there’s snow better way to raise money to help beat dementia.